 My kids really enjoy playing with Nerf guns.
-Over the past few years, the family Nerf arsenal has grown, and so have the number of Nerf gun games that we play.
+Over the past few years, the family Nerf arsenal has grown, and so have the number of Nerf gun games we play.
+In this post, we’ll look at:

-Before I share the Nerf gun games we play, here’s a look at some of the favorite Nerf guns in the collection, and how we integrate the younger kids into Nerf play.
+But before I share the Nerf gun games we play, here’s a look at some of the favorite Nerf guns in the collection.
+You’ll also find a few tips for integrating younger kids into the Nerf gun battlefield.

 The very first Nerf gun we ever purchased was a Firestrike.

-This one is still a favorite for some of my middle kids.
-Simon, Sydney, and Ellie prefer this one.
-(We have several of them now.)
-It’s fairly easy to load and cock, and has a cool laser feature to help the younger kids aim.
+This one is still a favorite for some of my younger kids, in the 5-10 age range.
+We own several of them since it’s fairly easy to load and cock.
+There’s also a great laser feature that helps the kids aim better.

-My ten year old son has really gotten into Nerf guns.
+One of my sons has really gotten into Nerf guns.
 He’s spent some birthday and Christmas money on them.
 Of his collection, this FlipFury is his current favorite.
-He loves that it can hold several darts, and that he can easily switch between the two.
+He loves that it can hold several darts, and that he can easily switch between the two loaded magazines.

-My oldest daughter prefers this SurgeFire.
-She says it’s easy to load, because you can load the drum as you are shooting.
-Some of our larger guns require you to empty it completely and then stop and reload, which can leave you vulnerable for a minute or two.
+My oldest daughter still at home prefers this Shockwave.
+She says it’s easy to load because you can fill the drum as you are shooting.
+Some of our larger guns require you to empty them thoroughly and then stop and reload, leaving you vulnerable for a minute or two.
+This one also can shoot more rapidly than some of the others, which she prefers.

-My husband has several rifle style Nerf guns, and several fully automatic ones.
+My husband has several rifle-style Nerf guns and a few fully automatic ones.
 Those typically jam, so they aren’t as cool as they sound.
 His absolute favorite is the Retaliator, which is one of the first ones we ever bought.
-It’s lasted through a lot of Nerf gun games!
+It’s lasted through a lot of Nerf gun games (and is still going strong!)

 He’s even braided a parachute cord strap for it, so he can sling it 0ver his body while we play.

-I personally like just a simple pistol style Nerf gun.
-It’s small and easy to hide with :D. I always play with the Triad EX-3 if it isn’t already claimed.
+I personally like just a simple pistol-style Nerf gun.
+It’s small and easy to hide with.
+I always play with the Triad EX-3 if it isn’t already claimed.

 You can’t play Nerf gun games without darts!
 You will want a lot of them.

-We typically buy several hundred darts a year.
+We typically go through several hundred darts a year.
 They get broken.
 They get the tops snapped off.
 Or they get lost.
 However it happens, we always end up with less than we took out at the start of a game.
 So, we buy them in bulk and just keep plenty on hand.
-We use a coffee can to store them in, and when it starts running low we open another pack of 100 and dump it in.
+We use a coffee can to store them in, and when it starts running low, we open another pack of 100 and dump it in.

-To save money, you can buy the off brand darts.
+To save money, you can buy the off-brand darts.
 Just make sure they are compatible with your guns.
-The only time we have “real” Nerf darts is when someone buys a new Nerf gun.
+We only have “real” Nerf darts when someone buys a new Nerf gun.
 They come with some darts.
 Otherwise, we order the off-brand from Amazon, like these ones.

 Nerf guns do shoot different size darts.
-We have made a rule in our house that we only buy guns that take the Elite size.
-The Megas are huge and we’re worried some of the younger kids would get hurt.
-But, if you do have multiple sizes, you will want to keep darts on hand for both.
+In our house, we have made a rule that we only buy guns that take the Elite size.
+The Megas are huge, and we’re worried some of the younger kids would get hurt.
+But if you have multiple sizes, you will want to keep darts on hand for both.

 For our younger kids, we start them with the FireStrike.
-It’s easiest to use.
+We think it’s the easiest to use.
 When they are old enough to want to play, we typically cock their gun for them and let them shoot.
-They have tons of fun chasing bullets all over.
+They have tons of fun chasing the darts all over the house.

 We have one child who prefers to play dart collector.
 She uses a basket and runs around gathering shot ones and passing them out to whichever team she thinks needs them most.